Celebrating All Things Paper 15th Blogiversary with a Quilled Card Tutorial

 mixed set of wooden rubber stamps titled Sincere Salutations in clear plastic box

-A pre-owned, but never used Stampin' Up! stamp set identical to the one I used for the Thanks So Much sentiment, Sincere Salutations, can be purchased from Etsy shop Vintagepolkadot.
-It's a really nice set for card makers...
+A pre-owned, but never used Stampin' Up! stamp set identical to the one I used for the Thanks So Much sentiment, Sincere Salutations, is available from Etsy shop, StickersStamps.
+It's a really nice set for card making...
 I use mine often.
 Free delivery from Oregon too.

 silver spiral paper clip